tkherman/merkle_fs/README.md

     - traverse through merkle tree to identify node
     - fetch file and save to local

+- MKDIR
+    - traverse through merkle tree to find the parent node for the new directory
+    - calculate checksum of new directory
+    - create new node for the new directory
+    - bubble up and make new nodes for all ancestors

 - LS
     - traverse through merkle tree to find node (should be a directory node)
     - check if is_dir